8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 6. The compost tea is now ready to use as a fertilizer for your succulents.
 Simply dilute the tea with water to the desired strength and use it to water the plants.

 It’s important to note that compost tea should be used fresh, as it can quickly become contaminated with harmful bacteria.
-To maximize the benefits of compost tea, it should be applied within a few hours of being brewed.
+To maximize the nutritional benefits of natural compost tea, it should be applied within a few hours of being brewed.

-Here are some pros and cons to keep in mind when using compost or compost tea as a succulent fertilizer:
+Here are some pros and cons to keep in mind when using compost or compost tea as a homemade succulent fertilizer:

 • Improves soil structure